 I experimented with several types and brands of cocoas, flour, and leavening.
 I was amazed at the differences in color.
 I took a quick picture with my cell phone to share with you here.

-The chocolate biscuits in the photo of the shortcakes are made with Hershey's Special Dark cocoa, a blend of natural and Dutch processed cocoas.
+In the photo above, the biscuits are made with Hershey's Special Dark cocoa, a blend of natural and Dutch processed cocoas.
 After reading Stella Parks' cookbook Bravetart, I ordered Cacao Barry Extra Brute (A higher fat Dutch processed cocoa) from Amazon because she used it in her Homemade Oreo Cookies.

 What is the shortcut?